jijayne/Group4_AC_FinalProj/README.md

 ## Youtube Link:

-Watch our project discussion and live demo here.
+Watch our project discussion and live demo here https://youtu.be/3nujpZl80YI.

 This video explains the features, algorithms used, and includes a full walkthrough of our web application in action.